carpentries-lab/metagenomics-workshop/_extras/guide.md

 we suggest to use a zoom of first image while explaining what is metagenomics.
 The image can be zoomed in by clicking on it.

 ## Plots when using CCM UNAM server
-The National University of México, in its Center for Mathematical Science has available upon request a learning server for this lesson.
+The National Automous University of Mexico, in its Center for Mathematical Sciences has available upon request a learning server for this lesson.
 When using this server, plots are not displayed directly on R studio.
 To see the plots, they must be saved with the following instructions:

 - ggplot and other plots
     `pdf("plot_abundances.pdf",width = 15, height = 5)`